1. Breastfeeding is an adjustment.

 6. Solutions for cracked nipples.

 There are many remedies for dry and cracked nipples, but the salt water solution seems to be one of the most effective and is often promoted by hospitals.
 To make this solution mix ½ teaspoon salt with 8 oz. warm water.
 Either soak the nipples directly in the solution for one minute after breastfeeding or soak a gauze pad with the solution and rest that on the nipple.
-You can also use the Haakkaa hack and put the salt solution in your Haakkaa pump and put it on your breast to so your nipple is submerged and soak.
+You can also use the Pink Pump and put the salt solution in your Pink Pump and put it on your breast to so your nipple is submerged and soak.
 Gently pat dry.
-Repeat after each nursing session until the nipples have healed.
-Our bite guards can also be a help.
+Also use Nip Fix Healing Serum between each nursing session to keep nipples moisturized and comfortable.
+The powerful organic plant-based ingredients of this nipple cream boost healing.
+Our Natural Connection Nipple Shield can also be a help.
 They are a partial coverage nipple shield that gives access to your nipple while allowing enough coverage to heal your nipples.

 7. You don’t have to wean when your baby starts getting teeth.